 Powered by rigorous science but infused with authenticity and warmth, When the Forest Breathes: Renewal and Resilience in the Natural World shares the findings of one of the most ambitious climate research projects ever conceived.
 Simard examines the forces that threaten forest ecosystems, highlights wisdom from the sophisticated knowledge systems of Indigenous peoples, and offers a pragmatic and hopeful vision for a responsible relationship with the forests that sustain us.

 Discover a powerful vision for the future of our forests, from a scientist who has spent years studying British Columbia’s ecosystems.
+Simard speaks with Robert Moor, the bestselling author of On Trails and the new book In Trees, which explores how trees—from the mightiest sequoia to the tiniest bonsai—can teach us to grow wise.
 Books will be for sale at the event, with an audience Q+A and signing after the talk.
-Moderator TBA.

 We do our best to make our events low-barrier, accessible experiences for our community.
 A limited number of accessibly priced tickets are available for purchase.
 To discuss other ways we can make these events more accessible to you, please reach out to us at boxoffice@writersfest.bc.ca or 604-681-6330.